 Our home/land was right in the middle of all this turmoil and unrest.
 It was said at one time, a Antebellum plantation home stood somewhere in the area, possibly on our land.
 It was burned to the ground by Union troops as per General Order No. 11.
 The order was in response to the Lawrence Massacre carried out by Quantrill's Raiders which included William (Bloody Bill) Anderson.
-Even though Clay County was not included in this order, county lines & loyalties were fuzzy during this time.
+Even though Clay County was not included in this order, county lines and loyalties were fuzzy during this time.
 Union troops didn't care and some commanders issued their own orders in the field using General Order No. 11 as their justification.

 If you watched the show, you know that three members of Quantrill's group had ties to our land.
-They were violent & angry individuals who despised anything related to the Union.
+They were violent and angry individuals who despised anything related to the Union.
 Two of the members were killed in action and we know that because of their deeds, their souls cannot rest.

 Anyway, enough with the history lessons.
 I just wanted to give some prospective on the history here and how it ties to our property.

 Living on 15+ acres of land with ties to all kinds of seedy individuals makes for the curiosity to explore.
 With that being said, Jennifer and I set out to the "Way Back".
 It's our 10 acres on the southern side of our property.
 It's beautiful; with trees, an open field and a creek running through it.
-During one our our adventures we stumbled upon a flat rock place perfectly near an huge tree.
+During one our adventures we stumbled upon a flat rock place perfectly near an huge tree.
 It was definitely put there by someone because it's not in an area that is subject to creek flooding.
-It also had a rock which appeared to used as a foot-stone as well as rocks outlining it.
+It also had a rock which appeared to have been used as a foot-stone as well as rocks outlining it.
 Any markings on the headstone had long since washed away.
-In light of the events occurring at our home, we decided to leave it be.
+Considering events occurring at our home, we decided to leave it be.

 |A full picture of the grave on the Southwest corner of our property.
 Headstone & Foot-stone.
 It could be the grave of Lucy"Granny" Boggess.|